Learn how to grow a holy basil plant, also known as Tulsi–its care and growing requirements are simple and easy.

 Move Tulsi plant indoors in the winter if you live below USDA zone 10, place the plant near a bright sunny window, where the temperature is kept above 50 F (10 C).
 Move the plant again outside after all the dangers of frost are passed.

 Pests and Diseases

-It is generally pests and diseases free.
-However, when grown in poor conditions it might be attacked by some common pests like mealy bugs, aphids, spider mites and sometimes whiteflies.
-For treating pests use organic pesticide or insecticidal soap.
+It is generally free from pests and diseases.
+However, when grown in poor conditions, it can be attacked by some common pests like mealy bugs, aphids, spider mites, and sometimes whiteflies.
+For treating pests, use organic pesticide or insecticidal soap.

-Store your Tulsi harvest for future use by drying out the leaves in a warm shady place.
-Collect branches in a basket and place them on a dry place away from sunlight and toss the stem 2-3 times every day until leaves becomes crispy and collapses when you crush.
+Store your holy basil harvest for future use by drying out the leaves in a warm shady place.
+Collect branches in a basket and place them on a dry place away from sunlight and toss the stem 2-3 times every day until leaves become crispy and collapse when you crush.
 Its seeds are also edible and can be stored to add in teas.

-Holy basil benefits are many scientific studies done on this herb in the past that support the claim that it has antioxidant, antibacterial, antiviral, immune-stimulating and adaptogenic (stress removal) properties.
-It supports body’s natural defenses against germs, stress and disorders of various kinds.
+Holy basil benefits are many scientific studies done on this herb in the past that support the claim that it has antioxidant, antibacterial, antiviral, anticancer, immune-stimulating, and adaptogenic (stress removal) properties.
+It supports the body’s natural defenses against germs, stress, and disorders of various kinds.